 The Ontario Science Centre was proud to present the 2020 Weston Youth Innovation Award to five enterprising teens from across Canada.

 Ethan created a device that monitors and records kidney disease data.
 The device uses photon-based colour measurement and machine learning to provide accurate digital readings and improve on traditional urinalysis test strips.
 It also has the potential to help researchers gather large sets of more precise data in their battle against rare kidney diseases.

 At age 9, Nora set out to discover why her ears hurt when she used the hand dryers in public washrooms.
 Now 14, she has logged countless hours doing on-site testing and analyzing data, eventually determining that some devices operate at a volume higher than 110 decibels, presenting a very real risk to young children’s hearing.
 Her results have been published in Paediatrics & Child Health, and she has met with manufacturers to raise awareness about the problem.

 Concerned about the homelessness crisis, Adrianna and Pasha developed a solution that would help people survive harsh Canadian winters on the streets.
 The result is a 2 kg backpack fashioned from materials bought at a local hardware store for under $20.
 The pack expands like an accordion, creating a 2-metre, thermal-lined shelter.

 Helping support those with mental illness is a cause close to Nethra’s heart, especially with the prevalence of anxiety and depression among teens.
 She spent over three years developing a wearable device that alerts its user to physiological changes associated with depressive and anxiety disorders.
 The device then connects with an app that uses biofeedback and cognitive behavioural therapy to provide support.

-The Weston Youth Innovation Award is generously supported by The W. Garfield Weston Foundation and is administered by the Ontario Science Centre.
+The Weston Youth Innovation Award is generously supported by the Weston Family Foundation and is administered by the Ontario Science Centre.